chiphills19/chiphills19/README.md

 - 👋 Hi, I’m Loveday P. Obi
 - 👀 I’m interested in Cloud Computing
 - 🌱 I’m currently an AWS Cloud Engineer & Solutions Architect
-- 💞️ I’m looking to collaborate on AWS matters
+- 💞️ I’m looking to collaborate on AWS matters and I'm open to work
 - 📫 How to reach me: Email- chiphills19@gmail.com

 <!---